Gil3co/AmazonQandA/README.md

 5. Run the application.
 6. Copy the URL from the last line, and paste it in a browser (works on Chrome, Firefox and Edge).
 7. Enter the desired asin in the box.
-8. Press the "Submit Query" button.
+8. Press the *Submit Query* button.
 9. Enjoy the Q&A!

-These are the relevant terminal/command prompt commands for steps 2-5, respectively: git clone https://github.com/Gil3co/AmazonQandA.git cd AmazonQandA pip install -r requirements.txt flask run
+These are the relevant terminal/command prompt commands for steps 2-5, respectively: git clone https://github.com/Gil3co/AmazonQandA.git

+cd AmazonQandA

+pip install -r requirements.txt

+flask run